 The fire was finally out.
 Quite the adrenaline rush.

 Luckily no one seemed to be burned.
 The only damage appeared to be a number of newspaper sheets burned, as well as a plastic table cover which had melted in a couple of placed.
 It was only later in the night when I noticed that there was a fire extinguisher just next to the table where the fire had occurred.
 Being a powder type fire extinguisher, this would have made short work of the fire (never mind the mess of powder it would have left).
-I can only imagine that Mr. Hirata has seen plenty of these incidents over the years.
+I can only imagine that the hutkeeper has seen plenty of these incidents over the years.

 Back to our group, and later on in the night, on the menu for dinner was a large shared Japanese hot-pot.
 This is one of my favourite meals to cook for a group on an outdoor trip.
 Plenty of fresh veges, tofu, pork, chicken, and udon noodles to finish off with the resulting broth.
 The shabu-shabu sesame and ponzu sauces are key, though; well worth the extra weight of lugging the glass bottles up the mountain.